-This is a technique used by sailors in order to navigate better at night, and it works great.
+This is a technique used by sailors to navigate better at night, and it works great.
 This night vision method was even confirmed by the Myth Busters show.
 Wearing an eye patch had nothing to do with a missing eye in most of the cases and it was just a strategy to develop night vision.
 By keeping an eye covered for an extended period of time, it will make that particular eye sensitive to light.
-The same eye will be used during nighttime to better navigate.
-In order for this technique to work, you don’t have to become a pirate and you just need to follow some simple rules.
-When you move from darkness to light, and then back into the darkness you have to keep one eye closed and the other one open.
+The same eye will be used during nighttime to navigate better.
+For this technique to work, you don’t have to become a pirate and you just need to follow some simple rules.
+When you move from darkness to light, and then back into the dark you have to keep one eye closed and the other one open.
 In time, this will help you retain night vision in the closed eye.

 Resting the eyes is vital for night vision to work

-This is an important advice and you need to follow it if you want to develop good night vision.
-If you gaze to long into the dark or dim light your eyes will become blurred.
+This is a critical advice and you need to follow it if you want to develop good night vision.
+If you gaze too long into the dark or dim light, your eyes will become blurred.
 It is important to close your eyes for a few minutes and let them rest.
 Open your eyes very slowly to allow your vision to readjust to the darkness.
 If this doesn’t work, keep your eyes closed while you count slowly to thirty.
 Massage your eyes gently while counting, using the palms of your hands.
 Open them and try blinking for a few times.
-If this second technique of resting doesn’t clear your night vision you are most certainly overtired or eyesore.
+If this second technique of resting doesn’t clear your night vision, you are most certainly overtired or an eyesore.
 It’s best if you stop your nighttime exploring and you go back to the camp, to get some well-deserved rest.

 Night vision is said to be dependent on blood sugar levels.
 Eating sugar during your nighttime exploring will help you see better in the dark.
-Stories about the soviet Special Forces in WWII tell about how the soldiers were encouraged to eat a sugar cube then shine a red-filtered light in their eyes for 10 seconds in order to improve their night vision.
+Stories about the Soviet Special Forces in WWII tell about how the soldiers were encouraged to eat a sugar cube then shine a red-filtered light in their eyes for 10 seconds to improve their night vision.